mhart/ai-to-the-world-mcp-workshop/README.md

-# 🌐 AI to the World: MCP Workshop
+# 🌐 Hands On: MCP Workshop

-## Welcome to the AI to the World MCP Workshop!
+## Welcome to the MCP Workshop!

 The Model Context Protocol (MCP) is an open standard that allows AI assistants to use external tools and access real-time information.
 By building an MCP server, you enable AI systems like Claude to extend their capabilities through your custom tools, creating more powerful AI agents.